Mahanarayana Upanishad: Contents

 The text opens with cosmology, with a verse describing the Brahman principle as existent before the creation of universe, which existed as and in light in the "boundless cosmic water".
 The style of its opening verses suggest that the metaphysical principle of Brahman was well established by the time this text was composed.
 It is described as that where and from which the world originated and into which it shall disintegrate, upon whom all the gods are founded, it is that which was past and what will be, it is all parts of time, it is that which envelops the entire universe, which procreates and is present in all creatures, mobile and immobile, and that which is in Om.
 It is highest of the highest, greatest of the greatest, it is the law, it is the truth, it is the Brahman.
 The text calls this metaphysical principle as Agni (fire), Vayu (wind), Surya (sun), Chandrama (moon), Prajapati, Purusha, Rudra and Narayana, that they are all none other than Brahman.
 It is that, states verse 10.19 which was already there before the gods appeared.

 The text extracts, repeats and integrates the hymns from the Vedic texts.
 For example, its first ten chapters reference and include hymn fragments or entire hymns from Rigveda 1.18, 1.22, 1.164, 2.3, 4.58, 5.82, 9.96 and 10.81, Yajurveda 32.1 through 32.4, Atharvaveda 10.8.13, section 6.9 of Katha Upanishad, 4.2 of Shvetashvatara Upanishad, 2.1 of Mundaka Upanishad and others.
 The chapter 2 of the text gives, for example, an elaborate version of the Rigvedic Gayatri mantra.
+This upanisad also contains some famous hymns such as Durga Sukta, Medha Sukta, and Narayana Sukta.

 Narayana is particularly solemnized in the 11th chapter of the text, calling Atman (soul) as Narayana.
 This description mirrors those found in Yogashikha Upanishad and Yogatattva Upanishad.
 Narayana is described as the highest goal, the light beyond, the highest self, the highest Brahman, the highest object of thought.